 You better run, you better take cover”

-The thunder could symbolize an impending threat, but in this context, it seems to represent excess and recklessness rather than conquest.
+The thunder could symbolize an impending threat, but in this context, it seems to represent excess and recklessness.

-The warning remains—perhaps now directed at Australians themselves, urging them to recognize the consequences of the lifestyle they’re embracing.
+The warning is the same.
+It now seems to be directed at Australians themselves, urging them to recognize the consequences of the lifestyle they’re embracing.

 Lyin’ in a den in Bombay